 The ill-conceived Financial Institutions Reform Recovery and Enforcement Act of 1989 forced some S&Ls to sell their junk bonds.
 That caused a temporary drop in the junk-bond market - less than 10% in 1990.
 It roared back 46% percent in 1991.
 Exhaustive research by independent scholars over the past 20 years shows that Milken created tremendous economic value that was partially destroyed for some S&Ls by misguided government action.
 An October 2010 article in The Economist said Milken was "a useful scapegoat for the savings-and-loan crisis."

 Milken's title.
 Milken is a philanthropist, financier, medical-research innovator, author, foundation executive, public health advocate, corporate officer, husband, father and grandfather.
 The hackneyed epithet "junk bond king" was coined by Milken's old Wall Street competitors from the 1970s and '80s to dismiss the significance of his work.
 It was then picked up by The New York Times and has been parroted ever since.
-Given the breadth of Milken's activities before and after the flurry of media attention to his Wall Street career, it's a phrase that overlooks four decades of leadership in medical-research advocacy, not to mention Milken's pioneering use of complex capital-structure strategies involving equity-based financial instruments and other securities.
+Given the breadth of Milken's activities before and after the flurry of media attention to his Wall Street career, it's a phrase that overlooks four decades of leadership in medical-research and public health advocacy, not to mention Milken's pioneering use of complex capital-structure strategies involving equity-based financial instruments and other securities.
 Between 1969 and 1989, Milken employed approximately 50 distinct securities types in a dozen major asset classes (only one of which was high-yield debt) to help finance the growth of more than 3,200 companies.
 This created millions of jobs.